ioreka/uncommonplace/The Gifts of Imperfection.md

-When we don’t give ourselves permission to be free, we rarely tolerate that freesome in others.
+When we don’t give ourselves permission to be free, we rarely tolerate that freedom in others.
 We put them down, make fun of them, ridicule their behaviours, and sometimes shame them.
 We can do this unconsciously or intentionally.

-Meaningful change is a process.**
+Meaningful change is a process.